Billy Ray Bates

 Billy Ray Bates (born May 31, 1956) is a retired American professional basketball player.
 Bates played shooting guard at McAdams High in Mississippi and attended Kentucky State University.

 Bates played four seasons in the National Basketball Association for the Portland Trail Blazers, Washington Bullets, and Los Angeles Lakers.
-He also played overseas, in Switzerland, Mexico, Uruguay, and most notably in the Philippines for the Crispa Redmanizers and Ginebra San Miguel of the Philippine Basketball Association.

-In the PBA, Bates had a legendary career with Crispa and is considered one of the greatest foreign players in league's history.
+He also played overseas, in Switzerland, Mexico, Uruguay, and most notably in the Philippines for the Crispa Redmanizers and Ginebra San Miguel of the Philippine Basketball Association (PBA).
+Bates is considered one of the greatest foreign players in the PBA's history.

 NBA career

 Billy Ray Bates, the eighth of nine children, played basketball at McAdams High in Mississippi.
 He later played basketball for Kentucky State University.

 The Houston Rockets drafted him in the 3rd round of the 1978 draft.
-Before the season started, he was cut by the Rockets, after his agent demanded guaranteed money for the third-rounder.
-He ended up playing for the Maine Lumberjacks in the now-defunct Continental Basketball Association, where he won the league's Rookie of the Year and the slam dunk competition in its All-Star game.
+Before the season started, he was cut by the Rockets, after his agent demanded guaranteed money.
+He ended up playing for the Maine Lumberjacks in the now-defunct Continental Basketball Association, where he won the league's Rookie of the Year and the slam dunk competition in its all-star game.
 Bates is credited for shattering at least four backboards in the Continental league before jumping to the NBA.
+He served as head coach of the Lumberjacks for 12 games during the 1979–80 season and accumulated a 5–7 record.